 Following discussions with CFDA with regard to the registration path in China for varlitinib in biliary tract cancer, we have also initiated a single-arm pivotal clinical trial of varlitinib in combination with capecitabine.
 We intend to recruit a total of 68 patients whose disease has progressed on prior chemotherapy treatment.
 The CFDA has agreed that we can seek approval in China if this trial meets its primary endpoint, showing an improvement in ORR.
+The secondary endpoints are PFS and OS.
 We expect to report topline data from this trial in late 2018.
 If the primary endpoint is met, we intend to file for approval in second-line biliary tract cancer in China.